-- 9.(1) On or before May 15 in each taxation year, Council must adopt a law setting the rate of tax to be applied to each property class. - (2) A law setting the rate of tax may establish different tax rates for each property class. - (3) Taxes must be levied by applying the rate of tax against each one thousand dollars (\$1,000) of assessed value of the interest in reserve lands. - (4) Taxes levied under this Law are deemed to be imposed on January 1 of the taxation year in which the levy is first made.
+9.(1) On or before \\\\\ in each taxation year, Council must adopt a law setting the rate of tax to be applied to each property class.

+(2) A law setting the rate of tax may establish different tax rates for each property class.

+(3) Taxes must be levied by applying the rate of tax against each one hundred dollars (\$100) of assessed value of the interest in reserve lands.

+(4) Taxes levied under this Law are deemed to be imposed on January 1 of the taxation year in which the levy is first made.
-This section provides sample wording for implementing certain types of grants, including grants to non-profits.

 The law may include additional granting programs, provided the qualifying criteria for the granting program are set out in the law.

 Once a First Nation decides what grants, if any, it will include in the law, this sample language should be tailored to reflect the First Nation's decisions.
 Where the law establishes a granting program, the requirements in subsection 8(2) must be included in the law.
-Taxation Law Standards subsection 6.
+Taxation Law Standards section 6.